Plav, Montenegro

-Plav (Montenegrin Cyrillic and Плав, Plavë) is a town located in the Northern Region of Montenegro, situated along the Lim River, which originates from nearby Lake Plav, a glacial lake at the foot of the Prokletije mountains.
+Plav (Плав, Plavë, Plava) is a town located in the Northern Region of Montenegro, situated along the Lim River, which originates from nearby Lake Plav, a glacial lake at the foot of the Prokletije mountains.
 It has a population of 3,717 (2011 census).
 Plav is the centre of Plav Municipality with a population of 9,050.

 Name

 The name Plav (Плав) is derived from Slavic plav, "a flooded place" (poplava, "flood").

 Geography

 Plav is located at the foot of the Accursed Mountains range, adjacent to the springs of the river Lim.

 The area contains many lakes and the most known is Lake Plav, one of the largest in this region.
 The lakes Hrid and Visitor are mountain lakes, and Visitor is noted for its floating island.

 Plav is also renowned for its karst wells, among which are Ali Pasha of Gucia Springs and Oko Skakavica.
 Villages in the municipality include Gusinje.